InsightsWhite Paper

 Treatment Charge Collapse

-TC/RC at $0/t in 2026.
+Long-term tolling at ~$25/t, spot tolling at $0/t or negative in 2026.
 What it means for U.S. producers, and why Falcon's fully integrated model changes the economics.

 10